jameswilsenach/DNACompressionTools/README.md

 result - encoded list of ints

-dictionary - dict object used to compress the full sequence with entries:

-dictionary[k] = i
+dictionary - dict object used to compress the full sequence, structured dictionary[k] = i with:

 k - k-mer